 5. Open a new browser window and go directly to the cheapest site or use Google if you don't know the Web site address.
 Check the room rate.
 Now sometimes it may be more expensive than on Tripadvisor because of a deal available only through the Tripadvisor site.
 If this is the case, use the Tripadvisor link to book your room.
 If you have found the price is the same and it's on Expedia, Booking.com or Hotels.com, go to Cashrewards and search for them (there are plenty of other travel booking sites on Cashrewards, but for brevity we have only listed three common ones).
 Click the Cashrewards link, then proceed to the booking site, remembering to login if it is Hotels.com.

 6. Now not only do you have the cheapest price, you saved an additional 3-5% in the process via Cashrewards and possibly added a 10% benefit if Hotels.com was the cheapest option.

 7. If you notice the Hotels.com price is very close to the best price, it may be worth selecting Hotels.com and following the same process via Cashrewards to Hotels.com as you'll now be on your way to earning a free night, on top of the cashback.

-9. In our experiments this process saved anywhere between $10-$100 per night on the official hotel's site, plus 4% cashback and acquired nights needed free night at Hotels.com
+10. In our experiments this process saved anywhere between $10-$100 per night on the official hotel's site, plus 4% cashback, 1.5 frequent flyer points per dollar spent and acquired nights needed for a free night through Hotels.com